 San Antonio is a very large city located in the state of Texas.
 With a population of 1,469,845 people and 322 constituent neighborhoods, San Antonio is the second largest community in Texas.

-Unlike some cities, San Antonio isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in San Antonio are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Antonio is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, San Antonio is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in San Antonio who work in office and administrative support (14.98%), sales jobs (11.46%), and management occupations (8.26%).

 Also of interest is that San Antonio has more people living here who work in computers and math than 95% of the places in the US.

 One important feature of San Antonio is that it is one of the most car-oriented large cities in the country.
 In fact, 0.82% of people commute to and from work every day by private automobile, eschewing alternative forms of transportation, which are not widely available in San Antonio anyway.
 So, if you like to drive, San Antonio is the city for you!
 The landscape around San Antonio reflects this: wide streets, parking lots, plenty of highways, malls, and shopping centers are what you'll find.

 The percentage of people in San Antonio who are college-educated is somewhat higher than the average US community of 21.84%: 25.01% of adults in San Antonio have at least a bachelor's degree.

 The per capita income in San Antonio in 2010 was $22,960, which is middle income relative to Texas and the nation.
 This equates to an annual income of $91,840 for a family of four.
 However, San Antonio contains both very wealthy and poor people as well.